elenavrm/elenas-portfolio/README.md

 ### **Custom Hooks**

 	•	useIntersectionObserver: A custom hook to detect when an element enters or leaves the viewport.
-It is used to trigger animations and other effects based on element visibility.
-	•	useOverflowHidden: A custom hook to manage the overflow: hidden property for a better user experience, especially useful for modals and other overlay components.
+	•	useOverflowHidden: A custom hook to manage the overflow: hidden property for a better user experience.